imagemin/imagemin/README.md

 ### .src(file)

-Set the file to be optimized.
-Can be a `Buffer` or the path to a file.
+Set the files to be optimized.
+Takes a buffer, glob string or an array of glob strings as argument.

-### .dest(file)
+### .dest(folder)

-Set the destination to where your file will be written.
-If you don't set any destination the file won't be written.
+Set the destination folder to where your file will be written.
+If you don't set any destination no files will be written.

 ### .use(plugin)

 Add a `plugin` to the middleware stack.

-### .optimize(cb)
+### .run(cb)

-Optimize your file with the given settings.
+Optimize your files with the given settings.

 ## Plugins